You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 [13:22]

 The rule, which is a tranvue for humility living, a practical guide to living without the evil, is yet addressed each one of us as in the victor.
 And we can have no doubts at all, we have. of the tenderness of the lovingness of the real care for each of us as individuals.
-And the underlying meaning is that of the prodigal son.
-While Benedict is open to us, it's always a chance to come clearly.
+The underlying meaning is that of the prodigal son.
+While Benedict is offering to us all is a chance to come clearly.
 The prodigal son was straight.
-It's low.
-Has 50.
-Comes to himself.
+It's low, has 50, comes to himself.
 Come to yourself.
-Open your ears and your eyes, dissecting what is on, or rather, and return.
-Just like a particle star, return over to the place where you were gone, the place where you ought to be, that you want to be.
+Open your ears and your eyes, disheartening at what it's on, or rather, and return.
+Just like a particle star returned home to the place where you were going, the place where you ought to be, that you want to be.

 [14:29]

 Here is a chance to reverse fall.
-Here is a chance to reverse Adam's journey, and to make the return journey back to Christ.
-And we are in this kind of political song, which is each and every one of us receiving what lies at the heart of the speed that they keep on.
-We hear the voice of God in the spawn in the beginning.
-We make that journey back to God by the love of God. on the thoughts here that we come home in the deeper sense of need and trying to get ourselves stability.
+Here is a chance to reverse evidence journey, and to make the return journey back to Christ.
+And we are in this kind of political song, which is each and every one of us receiving what lies at the heart of the speed that they can draw.
+We hear the voice of God in this poem in the beginning.
+We make that journey back to God by the love of on the thoughts here that we come home in the deeper sense of need and trying to get ourselves stability.
 We all need a place to stand.
 We all need a firm base with which to operate.
-We all need to be at a different level of the meaning of that world.
+We all need to be at a level of the meaning of that world.

 [15:33]

 We all need structural framework.
-We all need the sense of time and the breadwinner, and space and place, and that ultimately is what the rule is giving us.
-Helping us to establish the relationship with the theme, be handled with reverence and respect.
-With time, all time is holy. to save the offices which bought the title of Daily Act, the phone of Stephen.
+We all need the sense of time and space and place.
+And that ultimately is what the rule is giving us.
+Helping us to establish the relationship with the theme.
+Be handled with reverence and respect.
+With time.
+All time is holy. to save the offices which bought the title of Daily Act, the phone of Stephen.
 Put your lady in cake with our swell, recognizing that we don't make up a body that mind can spit it, that each element of our soul must be perfectly, that each of theirs in the evidence's cabin that we will die.
 It can't always go.

 [16:34]

 The relationship is with people.
-The rule is the best practical handle, but I know to give you both love.
-The relationship is God.
-All this is God's order.
-That's a day that's so that my time has space and time and order in which I find God any week.
+The rule is the best practical handful that I know to give about love.
+The relationship is gone.
+All this is a job's order.
+That's a day, but so that my time has space and time and order in which I find God any week.
 God can find me.
 This, I think, is a particular gift of Benedict today.
 He speaks to things he needs in the fragmented and distracted world.
-But that is the song of Benedict, which is immensely attractive, telling us the balance of integration.
-Telling us about a holistic way of living long before the secular world began to advance that.
+But that is the song of Benedict, which is immensely attractive, telling us the balance of integration. telling us about a holistic way of living long before the secular world began to advance that.

 [17:41]

-Tell us about our different bodies, as well as its legs and spirits.
+Tell us our knowledge of our bodies, as well as its legs and spirits.
 That's good news.
-And let us be kind to ourselves.
-Here, as I said, let us stop a man of moderation who is reassuring.
+In August, be kind to ourselves.
+Here, as I said, let us start a man of moderation who is reassuring.
 Or is he?
 He is, of course, a master of powerhouse.
 So it is reassuring he's also challenging.
 While he accepts me as I am today in all my fragility and my vulnerability, he also wants to push me even further than I believe I prefer.
 Life, with the text of the rule for one style, is never going to be signing off to some closed safe system.

 [18:45]